akshaya-venkatesh8/material-ui/docs/data/material/components/text-fields/text-fields.md

 ## Form props

 Standard form attributes are supported e.g. `required`, `disabled`, `type`, etc. as well as a `helperText` which is used to give context about a field's input, such as how the input will be used.
+There is also a helpful `charCounter` attribute that allows you to see how many characters have been typed into a textfield.
+The `charCounter` attribute must be used in conjunction with a maximum character limit to let users know how many characters they have left to use for a given textfield.

 {{"demo": "FormPropsTextFields.js"}}

+**Note:** Only one of the `helperText` or `charCounter` attributes can be used at any one time.
+If a `charCounter` attribute is active, the set `helperText` will not appear.
+In order to use the `helperText` you must remove the `charCounter`.
+You can see this reflected in the above demo.

 ## Validation